htcondor/htcondor/docs/admin-manual/networking.rst

 This configuration causes the *condor_collector* to automatically choose this socket name.
-If multiple *condor_collector* daemons are started on the same machine, the socket name can be explicitly set in the daemon’s invocation arguments, as in the example:
+If multiple *condor_collector* daemons are started on the same machine, the socket name can be explicitly set in the daemon's invocation arguments, as in the example:

 ::